Truemedia/handlelars/README.md

 handlelars
 ========

-A Laravel wrapper for handlebars.php, a PHP implementation of http://handlebarsjs.com/
+A Laravel wrapper for [Lightncandy](https://github.com/zordius/lightncandy), a PHP implementation of http://handlebarsjs.com/

 # Acknowledgements
 - Original credit to the creator of this repo https://github.com/brightmachine/laratash, all I did was rename everything to handlebars and configure the handlebars PHP library.